So ! What-cookware-is-best-for-glass-top stoves?

-What cookware is the best for glass top stoves?
-Copper.
-Copper cookware features a flat bottom, which is essential for the flat surfaces of glass stovetops.
-Copper cookware won’t fuse to the surface of the stovetop like other materials, such as ceramic, can.
-Copper is also durable, features a decent weight for improved contact with the surface of the stove, and it’s easy to clean and maintain.
-If maintained properly it will not leave marks on the stovetop’s surface.
+Features a flat bottom!
+Which is essential for the flat surfaces of glass stove tops.
+Copper cookware won’t fuse to the surface of the stove top.Unlike like other materials, such as ceramic, can.
+Is also durable, features a decent weight for improved contact with the surface of the stove.
+And it’s easy to clean and maintain.
+If maintained properly it will not leave marks on the stove top’s surface.

-Continue reading to learn more about the best pots and pans for glass top stoves and what you can do to keep your stovetop looking new and scratch-free.
+Continue reading What Cookware is Best for Glass Top Stoves to learn more about the best pots and pans for glass top stoves.
+And what you can do to keep your stovetop looking new and scratch-free.

 The Modern Kitchen

-We’ll go over the common reasons these stovetops get damaged, what you can do to prevent pitting, chips, cracks, and other damage, and the type of cookware you need to use in order to keep your stovetop looking new for several years to come.
+We’ll go over the common reasons these stovetops get damaged.
+What you can do to prevent pitting? chips? cracks? and other damage.
+Plus the type of cookware you need to use in order to keep your stovetop looking new for several years to come.

 Why People Still Love Glass Stovetops